Northern Samar: Demographics

-The population of Northern Samar in the 2020 census was 639,186 people, with a density of sigfig 639,186/3,692.93.
+The population of Northern Samar in the 2024 census was 645,789 people, with a density of sigfig 645,789/3,692.93.

+According to the 2020 ethnic census by the Philippine Statistics Authority, the majority of Northern Samar's reported population consists of the Waray people, who remain the overwhelmingly dominant ethnic group in the province.
+The next largest groups are the Bisaya and Cebuano.
+Other ethnic minorities recorded in the province include Tagalog, Bicol, Ilonggo, Ilocano, and Boholano, alongside a small number of other ethnicities and unreported individuals.

 The people of Northern Samar were previously called Ibabaonon.
 They are predominantly Waray-Waray or Waray, the people of Eastern Visayas or Samar-Leyte region.
 To distinguish themselves from the Westehanon (people from Samar) and Estehanon (from Eastern Samar) when Samar Island was split into three provinces in 1965, and the Leyteños (the people from the Leyte Island), they now call themselves as Ninorte Samarenyo or Nortehanon.
 They are primarily speaking in Waray-Waray which is the main lingua franca of the province.

 Bicolano and Masbateño inhabitants coming from respective neighboring provinces of Sorsogon and Masbate are also common at Northern Samar.

 Languages

 The majority of the people in the province speak the Ninorte Samarnon variation of Waray-Waray.
 About 4.5 percent of the population, especially in the island towns, speak Cebuano, particularly in the island town of San Antonio.
 Inabaknon, a unique language said to be one of the most preserved languages to date, is the native tongue of the populace in the island town of Capul.

 Ninorte Samarnon usually is further subclassified into Balicuatro, Central and Pacific speakers.

 Tagalog and English are also widely used and understood in Northern Samar.